 After the duet, Koma told the excited crowd, “I told you I did magic!”

-Check out the clip below and visit Travis’ official website for more information.
+Watch the performance below and visit Koma’s official website for more information.

-Watch the band in action below and visit their official website for more information.
+Check out Croll in action below and visit his official website for more information.

 Finnish metallers Amoral have a new album called Fallen Leaves & Dead Sparrows ready for Feb.
 14 release, but fans of the band were able to preview the acoustic-driven track “If Not Here, When?” late last year.